defold/defold-examples/README.md

 * Drag the contents of the archive to the location of the new project in the Finder/Explorer and replace the files in the project
 * The editor will pick up the new files and you are ready to go

+Alternatively you can add a project as a library dependency in a project.
+Add the zip url to the "dependencies" in the *project* section in "game.project".

 If you have any questions about these examples, please don't hesitate to visit [the Defold forum](http://forum.defold.com).

 ## Alien World